Xi defends vision of Hong Kong on 25th anniversary of return

 Xi’s trip to Hong Kong was his first outside of mainland China since the COVID-19 pandemic took hold in January 2020.
 He had last visited Hong Kong in 2017 for the 20th anniversary of the handover.

-Thousands of guests were required to take daily coronavirus tests and ordered to check into quarantine hotels ahead of their attendance of events with Xi on Thursday and Friday.
+Thousands of guests were required to take daily coronavirus tests and check into quarantine hotels ahead of their attendance at events with Xi.

 Xi officiated at the swearing-in of Hong Kong’s new leader John Lee, a former security chief who oversaw the crackdown on dissent.